Posted by Brent Wilson on 11/1/2017 to FAQ (Frequently Asked Questions)

 So, when is the best time to plant?

-To answer this question we'll use a specific variety of plant: the Professor Sargent Camellia, which is listed as hardy in USDA Zones 7a to 9b.
-This means it is reliably cold hardy as far north as zone 7a.
-So does that mean it's safe to plant this camellia variety year round in these zones?
-Yes, and no...it will depend on the time of year and/or your location.
+To answer this question we'll use a specific variety of plant: the Professor Sargent Camellia, which is listed as hardy to USDA Zone 7a.
+So does that mean it's safe to plant this camellia variety year round in Zone 7?
+Yes and no...it will depend on your location and the time of year.

 My general rule of thumb is that if you are in a full zone south of the northern most zone where a plant is listed as cold hardy it is safe to plant year round.
-For example, the Pr0fessor Sargent Camellia is listed as cold hardy to zone 7a.
-So, if you are in zone 8a or further south, you are safe to plant it year round outdoors.
+For example, the Professor Sargent Camellia is listed as cold hardy to zone 7a.
+So, if you are in zone 8a or further south, you are safe to plant it year-round outdoors.

-On the other hand, if you are in the northern most zone where the Professor Sargent Camellia is listed as hardy to grow outdoors, which is zone 7a, and it is mid to late fall, I suggest waiting until spring or summer of the next year to plant.
-Reason being, a plant that has had a half or full growing season to acclimate and establish itself stands a much better chance of surviving an unusually cold winter, and we never know when that might happen.
+If you are in the northernmost USDA Zone where the Professor Sargent Camellia is listed as cold hardy, which is Zone 7a, and it is mid to late fall, I suggest waiting until spring or summer of the next year to plant.
+Reason being, a plant that has had a half or a full growing season to acclimate and establish itself stands a much better chance of surviving an unusually cold winter, and we never know when that might happen.

 When purchasing plants online at the time of seasonal transitions; from fall to winter and winter to spring, it's a good idea to know what location the plants are coming from.
-Reason being, let's say you live in Ohio and it's mid-April, which means there's still a very good chance for freezing temperatures and frost, and the plant you are ordering will be shipped to you from a location in Georgia, where temperatures have already warmed up for spring and plants have flushed out new leaves, to avoid cold damage to this new growth you might want to wait to order or delay delivery of the plants until a point in time that late frosts or freezes have passed in your area in Ohio.
+Reason being, let's say it's April and you live in Ohio Zone 6a and you are purchasing a plant from a nursery located in USDA Zone 8a or further south.
+The plant you intend to purchase is listed as cold hardy to Zone 5a, so you know the plant is known to be cold hardy in your area.
+That said, in April in Ohio Zone 6a there's still a very good chance of frost, even into the month of May.
+However, in Zone 8a, where the nursery is located that will be shipping your plant to your location, the temperatures have warmed and plants have already flushed out lots of fresh, tender new growth that can be damaged by freezing temperatures or frost.
+Therefore, to avoid cold damage to this new growth you would want to wait to order or delay delivery of the plants until a point in time that late frosts or freezes have passed in your area in Ohio.

 Same goes for the fall (autumn) season.
 If it's October in Ohio and plants and trees in the landscape have gone into winter dormancy (are not actively growing) you will want to wait to order plants from a nursery located further south until a point in time when plants have gone dormant at the nursery location you are purchasing the plants from.